Camping in Colorado: The Basics

 • Camp stove and/or matches to use your campsite’s fire pit

-• Plenty of drinking water and food (If you’re backpacking or at a dispersed campsite, you might want to learn about water-purification tablets and methods.)
+• Plenty of drinking water and food (If you’re backpacking or at a dispersed campsite, you might want to learn about water-purification tablets and methods or reusable filters.)

 • Can opener, aluminum foil, paper plates, cups/mugs, utensils, multipurpose knife, trash bags, paper towels

-• Layers of clothing, including water-resistant coat, wool socks and long underwear
+• Layers of clothing, including a water-resistant coat, wool socks and long underwear

 • Flashlights/headlamps/lanterns